 Using a GPS Opens up the Profession to More People

-In the days of memory-or-bust, it was very difficult to become a taxi driver if you weren’t naturally blessed with the ability to keep an enormous road map stored in your brain; with a GPS, more people who like the idea of the freedom and the sociable nature of the job can choose to become taxi drivers.
+In the days of memory-or-bust, it was very difficult to become a mini cab driver if you weren’t naturally blessed with the ability to keep an enormous road map stored in your brain; with a GPS, more people who like the idea of the freedom and the sociable nature of the job can choose to become mini cab drivers.

 Knowledge is a Badge of Honour